-- the achievement of stated corporate goals adopted from time to time by the Board; - the effectiveness of leadership an executive officer has shown in inspiring and marshalling excellent performances in his or her direct reports;

-- the anticipation, identification and successful disposition of issues and problems that, if not addressed timely and effectively, might have a deleterious effect on the company; and - the speed and effectiveness with which an executive officer discovers, assesses and, where appropriate, pursues promising opportunities for the company.
+- the achievement of stated corporate goals adopted from time to time by the Board; - the effectiveness of leadership an executive officer has shown in inspiring and marshalling excellent performances in his or her direct reports; - the anticipation, identification and successful disposition of issues and problems that, if not addressed timely and effectively, might have a deleterious effect on the company; and - the speed and effectiveness with which an executive officer discovers, assesses and, where appropriate, pursues promising opportunities for the company.

-Compensation elements: We use, like most biotechnology companies, a combination of base salary, bonuses and equity awards to compensate our employees, including our executive officers.
-As a small company - we have approximately 60 employees in total and only three executive officers - we feel that having so few people in each cohort makes it inefficient to establish a formulaic allocation of total compensation among its various elements; we rely, instead, on our experience and judgment.
+Compensation elements: We, like most biotechnology companies, use a combination of base salary, bonuses and equity awards to compensate our employees, including our executive officers.
+As a small company - we have approximately 80 employees in total and only five executive officers - we feel that having so few people in each cohort makes it inefficient to establish a formulaic allocation of total compensation among its various elements; we rely, instead, on our experience and judgment.

 In exercising this judgment, we evaluate the range of each element paid by comparable companies for each position.
 Each year, the Compensation Committee considers the performance of the executive officers during the prior year and determines their salary and target bonus.
 Equity compensation is generally determined by the Board on the recommendation of the Compensation Committee and awarded at one of the company's regular Board meetings.
-We collect information from the Radford Biotechnology Survey - Executive Report, which we review regularly; from the proxies of other similar biotechnology companies, including Nektar Therapeutics, Maxygen, Inc., Sunesis Pharmaceuticals, Inc., Affymax, Inc., Exelixis, Inc., CV Therapeutics, Inc., Geron Corporation, PDL BioPharma, Inc., Gilead Sciences, Inc., and Genzyme Corporation, which we also review; and from the reports of experts whom we consult from time to time.
-In the case of the chief operating officer and chief financial officer, we also take the recommendation of the chief executive officer into account in setting compensation.
-We integrate all of this information with our evaluation of the performance of each of our executive officers - but while we believe our officers and other employees are outstanding, we prefer to keep compensation of our senior management at around the 50th percentile at this point, given that the company is at a relatively early stage of development.
+We periodically collect and review information (i) from the Radford Biotechnology Survey - Executive Report; and (ii) from the proxies of other similar biotechnology companies, including Maxygen, Inc., Sunesis Pharmaceuticals, Inc., Affymax, Inc., Geron Corporation, Cytokinetics, Incorporated, Dynavax Technologies Corporation, Kosan Biosciences, Incorporated, Pharmacyclics, Inc., and Sangamo Biosciences, Inc. In the case of the executive officers who report directly to the chief executive officer, we also take the recommendation of the chief executive officer into account in setting compensation.
+We integrate all of this information with our evaluation of the performance of each of our executive officers.
+While we believe our officers and other employees are outstanding, we prefer to set the compensation of our employees at around the 50th percentile paid by comparable companies for similar positions because the company is at a relatively early stage of development.
+From time to time, however, our executive officers may be paid more or less than at the 50th percentile because of unique circumstances such as the current economic environment.

-Interaction of compensation elements: The basic compensation elements - base salary, bonuses and equity awards - are, as noted, standard in our industry; we pay each element because we would not otherwise be competitive and because we feel that together they are the proper components of a balanced compensation package:
+Interaction of compensation elements: The basic compensation elements - base salary, bonuses and equity awards - are, as noted, standard in our industry.
+Though not set independently of one other, we use each element as a portion of total compensation because we believe we would not otherwise be competitive and because we feel that together they are the proper components of a balanced compensation package:

-- · base salary is compensation for current efforts; - · bonuses, whether in cash or equity, are typically paid for achievements in meeting stated corporate goals; and - equity awards are inducements to remain with the company and to build future value.
+- · base salary is compensation for current efforts; - · bonuses, whether in cash or equity, are typically paid for achievements in meeting stated corporate goals; and - · equity awards are inducements to remain with the company and to build future value.